mixmix/p4p.nz/content/events/p4p_02/index.md

 <details>
   <summary>What makes a talk accessible?</summary>

+  - Talk on a topic you have passion for
-  - Tell people why you care
+  - Remember to tell people why you care -- e.g. summarise the path you took to caring about this
-  - Think about who's in the room, what context do they have/ not have compared to you.
+  - Who's in the room, what context they might need to connect with what you're sharing?
-  - Don't do a sales pitch
-  - Stay away from the deeply technical stuff _(maybe speak to that in Q+A or after if people are curious)_
+  - Right level of technical detail
+      - Don't shy away from technical stuff, but ensure that your audience is able to participate.
+      - Aim to be speaking so that 80-100% of the room can come along with you.
+        If you're not sure if people are with you, pause and ask if there are questions about anything so far.
+      - If clarifying some detail is ballooning out, summarise the important "high level" idea needed to progress the talk, and maybe offer to go more in depth after the talk for those interested.
 </details>

 <details>